GhaithKhoja/ai-assistant-nike/README.md

 ### Files:
 - README.md: Project overview and documentation.
 - requirements.txt: List of Python dependencies for the project.
+- environment.yml: Used to create the Conda environment for the project.
 - example.env: Example environment variable file for configuration.
 - assistant.py: Main code for the Nike Air Jordan AI assistant.
 - main.py: Driver script to run the AI assistant.
 Supports `--audio` flag for generating and playing audio responses on macOS.